 I think my cable modem (or cable line) is bad.
 What's the best address to ping or trace?

 The best address to use for troubleshooting is a target that is exhibiting problems when using other (not just PingPlotter) applications.
 If you're a gamer, and you're getting lag in your game, then you should trace to your game server.
-If you're a stock trader and your stock software is having delays / slowness, then you should trace to the server that your software connects to.
+If you're a stock trader and your stock software is having delays/slowness, trace to the server that your software connects to.
 If you're having voice quality problems on VoIP, you should trace to your VoIP server.
 If your internet browsing is timing out, you should trace to the web site that you're having problems with.

 If you're having problems with all applications, then you ideally want to find the server (a provider of services, not a router) that is the closest to you that is also having problems.
 If you're having problems with your cable modem, these symptoms might show up when checking mail - and usually your mail server is inside your ISP's network, so the mail server is a good candidate here.

 It's tempting, when you think the problem is a hardware device close to you (DSL modem, cable modem, etc) to trace to a router very close to you.
 The problem with doing this is that routers are built to forward data/packets, they aren't built to respond to packets and reply to them.
 When using PingPlotter or MultiPing, we're asking the final destination to reply to an ICMP (or TCP or UDP if you're using those packet types) packet, and that router might not be very good at doing that, so it shows a problem that doesn't appear if you trace a target further away.
 By tracing to a target that is downstream, you can still turn on the time graph for any hop/router, so you can still graph the performance over time for your router, but the results are more reliable because you're using it as a router, not a server.